riskless/cheatsheet/others/others_materials.md

 - We talk about data structures as:
 	1. Mathematical/logical models or Abstract data types (ADT)
 	1. Implementation
+- Abstract data types: Define data and operations, but no implementation.
 - List (ADT)
 	- Store a given number of elements of any type
  	- Specify data type